lucasxlu/ZhihuDataDriven/README.md

 knowledge services, which overwhelm the platform as well.

-In our paper, we propose a method to automatically predict a Zhihu Live's score through multi-modal learning (By learning from both database records and comments corpus within a model).
+In our paper, we propose a method to automatically predict a Zhihu Live's score through multi-modal learning (By learning from both database records and comments corpus within a single model).
-Our proposed ```MMNet``` achieves the best performance among baseline models.
+Our proposed ```HybridNet``` achieves the best performance among baseline models.

 MAE | RMSE
 :-: | :-: